I pretty much won the lotto or rather my parents did…

 I was a creative, adventurous child, but I made straight A’s pretty much from 1st grade through high school.
 As a kid, I spent most days after school and on weekends riding bikes, hanging out at the bayous – catching turtles and fish.
 I once convinced my uncle to build a pond for me in the backyard – which I stocked with perch and which the cats later ate.
 I was in choir and theatre in Junior high.
 I won awards in both and I had a goal to be on Saturday Night Live.

 In high school, I discovered Hip Hop: Wu-Tang Clan, Mos Def, Gangstarr and Houston’s own Geto Boys and the Blac Monks.
 I became a “rapper” or rather an emcee – for those that know the difference.
 I also joined the literary club and wrote poems and short stories which they published.

 My parents wanted me to be a doctor or engineer.
 I simply wanted to perform and create things.
 If I hadn’t been somewhat “successful” and persistent in my creative endeavors, I would have probably got more push back from them.
 I wasn’t really sure if I needed to go to college.
 Some of the smartest, most resourceful people I’ve met – don’t have a degree.
-Some of the most useless people I’ve known – have multiple degrees and vice versa.
+Some of the most useless people I’ve known – have multiple degrees.
 I’ll be one of the handful of people to say – college isn’t for everyone.

 I considered being an English Major, but after a few English courses, I decided that if I wanted to write – I would write and I didn’t need a degree to do so.
 I found out about the Entreprenuership program at UH and applied.
 It was the #2 program in the nation and out of a few hundred applications, only 35 students were selected annually.
 I double majored in Marketing.
 I’ve been dreaming and chasing opportunities ever since – in some of the most seemingly disconnected endeavors.